 Tiny Toon Adventures

 Another Warner Bros classics is Tiny Toon Adventures.
 Konami published a game based on the popular cartoon show in 1991.

-You control Buster Bunny as the who has to rescue his best friend Babs Bunny from Montana Max.
+You control Buster Bunny as the one who has to rescue his best friend Babs Bunny from Montana Max.
 There are six worlds in the game each split up into three levels per world.

-As the game progresses, more characters become available each with theirs own abilities.
+As the game progresses, more characters become available each with their own abilities.
 Furrball, Plucky Duck, and Dizzy Devil are among the playable characters.
 There is tons to explore and the gameplay is quite easy.

 Adventures In The Magic Kingdom

 Who doesn’t love Disney?
 And who wouldn’t love a trip to the Magic Kingdom?
 In 1990 Capcom and Disney collaborated once again to bring that experience home to the NES.

 The story of the game starts with Goofy who has left the golden key for the Castle inside.
 The player has to walk through five different stages collecting silver keys to open the Cinderella Castle Gate.

 All the stages have been made like Disney theme park rides.
 Some levels also feature vehicles.
 Overall, it is a perfect game for younger kids where they can play with their favorite characters while roaming through the Magic Kingdom.

 Punch-Out may seem like a hard game at first but the fact is the controls are super simple, and once you memorize the enemy patterns you find yourself getting farther and farther each time your play.

-You get to play as Little Mac fight his way up to the “Dream Fight”, or Mike Tyson (depending on what version you have).
+You get to play as Little Mac fighting his way up to the “Dream Fight”, or Mike Tyson (depending on what version you have).
 You fight different characters as you progress your way through the circuits.
 Each enemy has certain abilities and patterns which are easy to learn and counter against once you know how.